Resumes & CVs

 Additional resources:

-12D.
-If you have earned an associates degree, bachelors degree, or more, you will no longer need to list a high school diploma, HiSet, or GED in your resume.
+11D.
+If you have earned an associate degree, bachelor’s degree or beyond, you will no longer need to list a high school diploma, HiSet or GED in your resume.

 Additional resources: